Jessica Arseneau - Bourse Imago 2011. Photo par Mathieu Léger.

 • 10 hours of technician help and studio orientation;

-• a minimum of three (3) meetings with a consulting comity formed of professional artists;
+• a minimum of three (3) meetings with a consulting committee formed of professional artists;

 • a budget of 500$ to spend on printing materials;